To support and promote the principles of the Democratic Party.

 🫏TCDW: Wednesday, November 5, 11:30am at Mariolino’s, 495 Hwy 64 Bus, Hayesville.
 Speaker: Matt Van Horn, Cherokee County Beekeeper’s Society.

-🫏Clay County Democratic Party Meeting: Tuesday, November 18, 5:30-7:30pm, United Community Bank, 95 US-64, Hayesville
+🫏Clay County Democratic Party Meeting: Tuesday, November 25, 5:30-7pm, The Corner Coffee Shop, 66 Church St, Hayesville

 🦅Building Community non-partisan event to build strength within our community to fight back against attempts to weaken our Democracy: Sunday, December 7, 4-5:30pm, The Corner Coffee Shop, 66 Church St, Hayesville